 This is what the Blur Background feature looks like in action.

-How to enable Background Blur in Google Meet
+How to Use Background Blur in Google Meet on Android/iOS

 There are two ways to enable the feature.
 On the Join Now page, you can click on the profile icon on the bottom right of the video screen to turn on the Background Blur feature.